TrudAX/denistrunin-blog/src/posts/performance-examples1Ax2012/index.md

 #### Pending workflow tasks

 If you use workflow, you need to check that the number of tasks in a Pending status will not grow.
-You can check for such tasks in Workflow history form and if there are some old and unused Pending tasks - delete them
+You can check for such tasks in the **Workflow history** form and if there are some old and unused Pending tasks - delete them.

 ## Summary

 In this post, I tried to provide some examples of what can be found during the performance review.
-The original post is [here](https://denistrunin.com/performance-audit/), all scripts related to this post are available on my [GitHub](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md).
-If you see that something is missing or what to share some performance-related story, feel free to post a comment.
+The original post that describes the review process is [here](https://denistrunin.com/performance-audit/), all scripts related to it are available on my [GitHub](https://github.com/TrudAX/TRUDScripts/blob/master/Performance/AX%20Technical%20Audit.md).
+If you see that something is missing or want to share some performance-related stories, feel free to post a comment.